 Dr. Robert J. Hedaya, the author of Psychology Today, was shocked by the effects of laughing gas on the psychology of users.
 He writes, “I was wandering around the internet last night, looking for scholarly articles on something called ‘methylation pathways’, when I came across a very disturbing article on the potentially quite toxic interaction between nitrous oxide (N2O) and certain states of B12 deficiency.”

 He continues: “[…] The methylation pathway I refer to above is a fundamental biochemical pathway occurring billions of times per second in the human body.
 It’s like the dollar bill of our economy – it keeps things moving.
 Methylation plays a key role in the building up and breaking down of molecules.”

-So, laughing gas can impact on B12 activity if the user is deficient in this vitamin.
+So, laughing gas balloons can impact B12 activity if the user is deficient in this vitamin.
 Dr. Hedaya goes on to elaborate on these complications.
-Toying with these chemicals can ultimately affect the brain processes that make us happy, sane, healthy and even youthful.
+Toying with these chemicals can ultimately affect the brain processes that make us happy, sane, healthy, and even youthful.

 When told about the risks, most users were shocked.
 No one we spoke to had been warned about the effects of nitrous oxide; many swore never to touch it again and almost all were visibly angry that a drug that had been marketed as harmless had the capability to permanently affect their bodies and minds.